Diagnostic Consultations

 Spine pain diagnostics

-The causes of back pain can involve a number of factors.
+The causes of back pain can involve several factors.
 Diagnostic process can refer your problem to various medical fields such as neurology, orthopedics, neurosurgery, and even psychology.
-Therefore, getting an accurate diagnosis of the back pain cause is crucial, because different spine conditions require different treatment approaches.
-And the sooner an accurate diagnosis is made, the sooner the patient can find an appropriate treatment for pain relief.
+Therefore, getting an accurate diagnosis of the cause of back pain is crucial because different spine conditions require different treatment approaches.
+The sooner an accurate diagnosis is made, the sooner the patient can find an appropriate treatment for pain relief.
 Examination and diagnosis of back pain usually include the following steps:

 Review of your medical history.

-The physician will ask you the questions regarding your symptoms and their characteristics, for example when the low back pain or other symptoms occur, how the pain feels, what movements, positions, or treatments make the pain feel better.
+The physician will ask you questions regarding your symptoms and their characteristics, for example, when the low back pain or other symptoms occur, how the pain feels, what movements, positions, or treatments make the pain feel better.

 Physical Examination.

-The physicians will perform a thorough physical exam, such as testing nerve function and muscle strength in certain parts of the leg or arm, testing your reflexes and their characteristics, testing for pain in certain positions, etc.
+The physicians will perform a thorough physical exam, including testing nerve function and muscle strength in specific parts of the leg or arm, assessing reflexes and their characteristics, and evaluating pain in certain positions.

 Diagnostic Testing.